Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 By robots, I mean physical robots, both humanoid and non-humanoid.

-The question with robots is that even in the case of perfect software (let's say it's working on 100%), robots still need hardware (bodies, joints, bearings, hydraulics, etc.) and electricity.
+The question with robots is that even in the case of perfect software (let's say it's working at 100%), robots still need hardware (bodies, joints, bearings, hydraulics, etc.) and electricity.

 For the rapid and widespread adoption of robots, the production of complex, reliable hardware would need to match or even surpass the scale of automobile manufacturing.
 Scaling up such production requires not only time but also a redistribution of resources and adaptation of production chains across the globe.
 To put it bluntly, you can’t simply start extracting and processing 5-15% more raw materials without impacting the rest of the industry.